-This article documents the exciting work being done by some of our top contributers in our forum.
+This article documents the exciting work being done by some of the top contributors in our forum.
 The modifications performed on systems like the Dell 15z reflect the most advanced examples of BIOS modifications done within our community.
 For more information, please visit the thread.

 Phoenix SecureCore Tiano, used by Dell, is a tough nut to crack – we came to what we have today by taking little steps on a road that wasn’t smooth to begin with.
 Phoenix nor Dell have provided any information regarding SCT 2.0 and to this day the BIOS on these machines has not been upgraded to 2.3.1 which allows for ME v8 (brings IVB CPU support) and SecureBoot capabilities.… >>>Click Here To Continue Reading

-The Eken 7″ Android MID M009F tablet is powered by an InfoTMIC 800MHz CPU, 186 MB Ram, 2 0r 4 GB of storage space (Upgradeable to 16GB via an SD memory card), a 7″ 800×480 resistive screen, WiFi (802.11 a/b/g/n)
+The Eken 7″ Android MID M009F tablet is powered by an InfoTMIC 800MHz CPU, 186 MB RAM, 2 0r 4 GB of storage space (Upgradeable to 16GB via an SD memory card), a 7″ 800×480 resistive screen, and WiFi (802.11 a/b/g/n).

 Beware of this and other copycat tablets like it.
 If you are in the market for a tablet, do your homework first.
 These tablets do run Android, and the one I tested was quite compatible with most Android apps.
-However, these tablets do not perform anything like an iPAD.
+However, these tablets do not perform anything like an iPad.
 It has a “resistive” touch screen that requires a stylus, or fingernail, to operate.
-Using the tip of your finger just will not work, which makes this tablet hard to use.
-You need to look for a “capacitive” touch screen, which you can use your fingertips for navigating.
-It’s InfoTMIC 800MHz CPU is very slow in handling the software.
-It also says it has 186 MB of ram, but in reality, you end up with at most 25 MB of ram to run your programs with.
+Using the tip of your finger just will not work, which makes this tablet hard to use.… >>>Click Here To Continue Reading

-Driver Agent, one of esupport.com’s flagship products, makes it easy for the average user to scan a computer for out of date drivers and software.
+Driver Agent, one of esupport.com’s flagship products, makes it easy for the average user to scan a computer for out-of-date drivers and software.
 In addition to the Driver Agent software, BIOS Agent helps customers locate the best BIOS stock BIOS image for their computer.
 For users who are tentative about upgrading their computers to the latest version of drivers and software, Driver Agent shows you out of date drivers with an effective online web scan.

-After using Windows 8 Consumer Preview since the release date there are certain issues that should be addressed.
+After using Windows 8 Consumer Preview since the release date, there are certain issues that should be addressed.
 Not only does Windows 8 have a new “Metro” interface that many people are still adapting to, but there are several changes to how software will behave while running Windows 8 CP.